ayyu/amq-userscripts/README.md

 ## `amqVideoBackground.user.js`

 Changes AMQ background to the specified video.
 Edit the script to choose the URL.
-Somehow this breaks the IHI ladder assist and I don't know why yet.